For the average person who wants to lose weight

 Tooth decay can be reduced by flossing and brushing the teeth with an electrical toothbrush (twice a day, after breakfast and dinner).

-Home made fruit juices contain a lot of calories due to the high amount of natural sugar, more specifically, about the same amount as Pepsi and Coke, which is about 10%.
+Fruit juice contains a concentrated amount of calories and acids, due to the high amount of natural sugar, more specifically, about the same amount as Pepsi and Coke, which is about 10%.

-There are practical advantages to drinking juice over eating fruits, like availability (can be purchased all year around), and, since most fiber is removed, much less gas is produced by digestion.
+If you want to drink juice, choose (unsweetened, unsalted) vegetable juice, but still drinking avoid large quantities.
+There are practical advantages to drinking vegetable juice over eating vegetables, like availability (can be purchased all year around), and, since most fiber is removed, much less gas is produced by digestion.

 Some people say not to eat many vegetables (including fruits) because they can't be digested by the body.
 Is that correct?